Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

     Intelligence, Wisdom, or Charisma is your spellcasting ability for these Spells (choose when you select this Feat).

 Whenever you gain a new level, you can replace one of the Spells you chose for this Feat with a different Spell of the same level from the chosen Spell list.

-### Staff Specialist

-*1st-level Feat*

-**Prerequisites:** Club, Greatclub or Quarterstaves Proficiency
-**Repeatable:** No

-While you are wielding a club, greatclub, or quarterstaff and no other weapons, you gain the following benefits:

-- **Ready Stance**

-    As a :rsc-bonus-action: **Bonus Action** on your turn, you can take a defensive stance, gaining a +2 bonus to AC until the start of your next turn.

-- **Topple**

-    As a :rsc-bonus-action: **Bonus Action** on your turn, you can make a melee weapon attack against a creature no more than one size larger than you.
-On a hit, you deal no damage but instead push the creature 5 feet or knock it prone.

-- **Stunning Critical**

-    When you score a Critical Hit on a creature, its movement speed is 0 until the end of its next turn.

 ### Tavern Brawler
 *1st-level Feat*